 My first year was 2010 and I went early to build.
 Within 20 minutes, a storm blew a dome across the playa, and it landed on my car.
 It completely covered it!
 I remember wondering WTF should I do?
 If I could at least get my car to drive off playa then nothing else really mattered.
 Learning to "let go" was my first of many playa lessons and it’s been schooling me ever since!
 I have helped build theme camps, art builds, regionals and now with the placement team.
 I have found my home within my home!

 Level first stepped on the playa in 2009, where he joined the incredible Dilated People’s Eye Spa, an oasis of rejuvenation for dusty burners.
 In 2011, he became camp lead and in 2014, joined the Placement Team to contribute more to Black Rock City.
 Equipped with thousands of hours playing Sim City and formal training as an urban planner, he can think of no better role in life.
-He has placed 4:30 since he began, and is eternally honored to help pull together this magical place we call Home.
+He placed 4:30 as a Placer and in 2019 was given the honor of becoming BRC's Placement Manager leading the incredible team that helps Black Rock Citizens find their way home.
+He is eternally honored to help pull together this magical place we call Home.

 L2K... a Gift Ticket...
 Early Arrival and the promise to help with whatever it takes to complete the 'Ring'.
 2004 would prove to be the most amazing 'freshman' year; Cave of the Echo People, theme camp; Reflection, art project and my first experience with 'Placement'. machine was born!
 On playa experience includes...coning those places vehicles shouldn't tread; Ice sales; Placer for 3:00, 4:30 and 6:00; Flagger, then Lead Flagger... finding out being on playa an entire month each year, the best time ever spent!
 Black Rock City is through the looking glass.